Part 1: Introduction to GIS and ESRI

 - Name the new field “FIPS“, type “Text“, and Length “5”

-- In the table view, right click on the new column header (you will have to scroll all the way to the right), and click “Field Calculator”
+- In the table view, right click on the new column header, and click “Field Calculator”

 Now we are ready to join our employment data to our county layer.